SparkyzCodez/FSRM-Anti-ransomware/README.md

 There's a new triggered script to deny permissions to shares that now includes event log messages and a fail safe in case the FSRM event timers are set to anything but 0 minutes (critical setting).
 The location of the triggered script is now in the same directory as the FSRM-Anti-ransomare script too.
 An additional feature in the triggered script is that you will be able to use it to unlock a user's account by passing the ***-Unlock*** switch to the script.

-The event logging source is not ***FSRM-Anti-ransomware Suite*** instead of FSRM-AntiRansomwareScript.
+The event logging source is now ***FSRM-Anti-ransomware Suite*** instead of FSRM-AntiRansomwareScript.
 Since there's a number of moving parts including three PowerShell scripts and a couple Python apps I think this better reflects the nature of this project.

 Finally, the filters from Experiant dated 26 Dec 2019 had something unexpected in them.
 One filter has an escaped new-line in it.
 This is what it looks like in the JSON data "\*.support@anonymous-service.cc.ppdddp\nUnusual".
 It's the backslash-n just in front of *Unusual*.
 It's importing into the FSRM file group as a space, but that seems more accidental than intentional.
 Since a new-line is not allowed in Windows file names I need to research this some more.